opportunity-hack/2020-summer-volunteer-internship/README.md

 ## 3. Client Relationship Manager (CRM)
 #️⃣ Slack Channel: `#2020-vol-intern-crm`

-_Still working on these details_

 This is the sister to the Lightweight EHR project above.
 Instead of tracking health and progress of clients, non-profits typically do this with Excel or Google Forms and also manually integrate into DonorPerfect and other non-profit platforms.
 SalesForce is the obvious leading solution here, [but still charges non-profits for use](https://www.salesforce.org/nonprofit_product/nonprofit-editions-pricing/).
-Platforms like [SpiceCRM](https://www.spicecrm.io/) and [various open-source platforms](https://blog.capterra.com/free-and-open-source-crm/) are available, but non-profits don't have IT support right next to them, they need something simple and cost-effective.
+Platforms like [SuiteCRM](https://suitecrm.com/) or [SpiceCRM](https://www.spicecrm.io/) and [various open-source platforms](https://blog.capterra.com/free-and-open-source-crm/) are available, but non-profits don't have IT support right next to them, they need something simple and cost-effective.
+A big part of this is making different external systems integrate with this CRM (e.g. DonorPerfect + SpiceCRM), but this work will be optional for this summer project.

+### Requirements
+1. The solution shall cost less than $30 per month to run
+2. The solution shall be deployable using Heroku or any other one-click deployment platform
+3. Ideally you will compare at least 3 different open-source CRM products on the market today and provide this analysis
+4. For the best solution you select, provide documentation and a video walkthrough (on YouTube) of how a non-profit would add/remove donors, volunteers, clients.
+4. For the best solution you select, provide documentation and a video walkthrough of how a non-profit would track volunteer hours within the CRM
+5. For the best solution you select, provide documentation and a video walkthrough of how a non-profit would report on volunteer hours on a weekly, monthly, quarterly, yearly basis.
+Ideally a non-profit would be able to see data that shows the engagement (in terms of hours volunteered) from their volunteers
+6. For the best solution you select, provide documentation and a video walkthrough of how a non-profit would report on money donated on a weekly, monthly, quarterly, yearly basis.
+Ideally a non-profit would be able to see data that shows the donation amounts from their donors.
+It would be ideal if you could also report on the amount of donations from all zipcodes within the CRM.
+7. For the best solution you select, provide documentation and a video walkthrough of how a non-profit would report on the number of animals adopted each month.
+8. For the best solution you select, provide documentation and a video walkthrough of how a non-profit would import a CSV of customers/clients/donors into the platform.
+9. Optionally determine if it would be possible to integrate DonorPerfect with the best solution for a CRM you select.
+10. Optionally determine if it would be possible to integrate the best CRM you select with any donation/payments (e.g. Square, PayPal, etc.) platform so that donor data could be synchronized or imported from that platform.

+### References
+- See our [2018 ASU Poly Senior Capstone proposal](https://docs.google.com/document/d/1S4z1meOL3EO7guzRneDBUKKN84CQqMQ4kjhVNV2Zh0s/edit?usp=sharing) for background on our thoughts in this space
+- Both [Lost Our Home Pet Rescue](https://github.com/opportunity-hack/Arizona/issues/11) and [Tranquility Trail Animal Sanctuary](https://github.com/opportunity-hack/Arizona/issues/34) were looking for this in 2018, but many non-profits need to be able to organize their donors, volunteers, clients in a single location.
+- In 2015, [Seed Spot](https://github.com/opportunity-hack/Arizona/issues/4) needed a CRM to track and communicate with alumni more effectively.

 ## 4. Risk Scoring
 #️⃣ Slack Channel: `#2020-vol-intern-risk-scoring`